woomez/DAOgovernance/README.md

-Project folder for DAO governance
+### Project folder for DAO governance
-- Deploy subgraph in Compound-Governor, make queries in Query
+## Structure:
+    - compound-governor: generate subgraph of open-zeppelin / compound factory contracts
+    - query: generate queries from the subgraphs

 ## TODO

-* [ ] add delegation
-    - delegate vote changed and delegate changed are two separate events
-    - they only share the delegate address
-    - cannot create an id for the entity to share the event
-    - tried with block number, but seems like there are cases where the events are stored in different blocks
-    - added delegations, but need to check for "double spending"
-    - need to do unit testing to make sure
 * [ ] update query methods - test with current json files to put it in desired format
-* [ ] sending over initial files
+* [ ] convert json to csv
-* [ ] first send off results for OZ-governor, create json file for votes
+* [ ] add compound-governor
 * [ ] update on how to pull most recent data
-* [ ] Crosscheck against Tally, Sybil
+* [ ] Crosscheck against Tally, Sybil, DeepDAO, Dune